 (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-Covered items include, but are not limited to wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

 We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you, The most recent list of suppliers is available on our website at medicare.chpw.org/find-a-doctor.
+If our supplier in your area does not carry a

-\$0 copayment for Medicare-covered DME and related supplies.
-For ownership of rented durable medical equipment, please see Chapter 3, Section 7.1 For questions about diabetic supplies and your cost share, please see "Diabetes self-management training, diabetic services and supplies."
+\$0 copayment or 20% coinsurance for Medicare-covered DME and related supplies.

+For ownership of rented durable medical equipment, please see Chapter 3, Section 7.1 For questions about diabetic supplies and your